fonnesbeck/pymc-examples/examples/mixture_models/dependent_density_regression.myst.md

 ## Authors
 * authored by Austin Rochford in 2017
-* updated to PyMC v5 by Christopher Fonnesbeck in September2024
+* updated to PyMC v5 by Christopher Fonnesbeck in September 2024

 +++ {"id": "e41HT-6Og8LF"}